sbhbenjamin/tp/docs/DeveloperGuide.md

 Step 2.
 Upon receiving the user's input, `LogicManager` calls `HarmoniaParser#parseCommand()` to parse the user input.

 Step 3.
 The first word of the user input is `mark`, which matches the command for `MarkCommand`.
-Step 3.
-The first word of the user input is `mark`, which matches the command for `MarkCommand`.

 Step 4. `MarkCommandParser#parse()` is called and `MassOpsParser#massOpsProcessor` is invoked to process the user input into a list of `Indexes`.